 There is an ongoing public discourse by Americans of Black descent, seeking to identify themselves beyond the confines of their historical placement in Western society.
 This work hopes to take part in this search.

-The full sized digital paintings will be available on canvas, with only one print of each work available to the public, and one available on demand for galleries and museums.
+The full sized digital paintings are available on canvas, with only one print of each work available to the public, and one available on demand for galleries and museums.

-Smaller sized open edition prints will also be available to the public via Saatchi Art.
+Smaller sized open edition prints are available to the public via Saatchi Art.